grinnell-cs/csc151-images/_eboards/eboard25-3.md

 * Key idea: Play with an underlying representation of images.
 * Part one: Explore rows and columns.
-* Part two: Using the idea to make a variant of images.
+* Part two: Using the idea to make variants of images.
 * Part three: More variants.
 * Part four: Steganography.
 * Part five: Freestyle.